mlam6/habitatModeling/README.md

 ## Getting Started

-The user may either input (1) a .CSV file with species presence points in decimal degree coordinates (WGS 1984) or (2) a point features Shapefile (.SHP) or File Geodatabase Feature Class.
+From a GUI, the user may either input (1) a .CSV file with species presence points in decimal degree coordinates (WGS 1984) or (2) a point features Shapefile (.SHP) or File Geodatabase Feature Class.

 Users are required to specify: (1) a species name (2) an output workspace (3) the number of randomly-placed absence points, and (4) the polygon feature in which to constrain random point placement.